wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

 No other permissions are required for the API Client operator profile.

-### Monitor Configuration:
+### BIG-IP Monitor Configuration:
+#### Monitor Interval
-The default monitor configuration operates on a 5-second interval, a setting the script inherently assumes.
+The default monitor configuration sets a 5-second interval, a setting the script inherently assumes.
 However, if there's a need to modify the monitor interval, it's critical to define a variable called `MON_INTERVAL` that matches the desired interval.
 This adjustment is crucial as the script determines the freshness of the replication timestamp relative to the BIG-IP system time, but there is no mechanism for the script to determine the monitor interval from the F5 automatically.
-Given that ClearPass refreshes the replication timestamp every 3 minutes, we allow for 3 minutes + the monitor interval + 5 seconds (a hard coded value to account for clock variances) to consider if a replication timestamp is new enough.
+Given that ClearPass only refreshes the replication timestamp every 3 minutes, we allow for 3 minutes + the monitor interval + 5 seconds (a hard coded value to account for clock variances) to consider if a replication timestamp is new enough.

-For example, if the monitor interval is 10 seconds, you should set `MON_INTERVAL` to 10, and a replication timestamp older than 3 minutes and 15 seconds will be considered invalid.
+For example, if the monitor interval is 10 seconds, you should set the variable `MON_INTERVAL` to 10, and a replication timestamp older than 3 minutes and 15 seconds will be considered invalid.

 The monitor interval must be at least 2 seconds.

 F5's best practice for a monitor timeout is 3x the monitor interval plus 1 second (for a 10 second interval, the timeout should be 31).

+#### Description
 It is advisable to put a link to this repository in the description field of your monitor since this README is the only source of documentation for the monitor.

-### Script Variables
+#### Monitor Variables
-- `CLIENT_SECRET`: Manditory.
+- `CLIENT_SECRET`: Mandatory.
 Client's secret key for API authentication.
 This will be visible in clear text in the current version of this script.
-- `CLIENT_ID`: Manditory.
+- `CLIENT_ID`: Mandatory.
 Client ID name for ClearPass API authentication.
-- `BUFFER_TIME`: Time buffer for token refresh.
-10 minutes (600 seconds) by default if not specified.
-Must be less than token lifetime configured on the API client and greater than the monitor interval.
+- `BUFFER_TIME`: Time buffer for token renewal.
+If a token is set to expire in less time than this variable, a new token will be retrieved and stored for future use.
+10 minutes (600 seconds) by default if not specified. **Must** be less than token lifetime configured on the API client and greater than the monitor interval.
 Recommended minimum of 25 seconds to overcome replication delay.
-- `MON_INTERVAL`: Interval for monitoring in seconds.
-Must match the internal configured on the monitor itself.
+- `MON_INTERVAL`: Interval for monitoring in seconds. **Must** match the internal configured on the monitor itself.
 5 seconds by default if not specified.
 Must be less than the token lifetime and greater than 1.

-### Token Lifetime
-Even though new tokens are being obtained from the subscriber, the token itself is still generated on the publisher and is therefore subject to replication delay.
-The subscriber does not store the token that is obtained during the API call to get a new token.
-Therefore, it is recommended that the lifetime of the token must be at least 30 seconds in order to overcome replication delay.
-In addition, the token lifetime and exceed both the monitor interval and configured `BUFFER_TIME` (10 minutes/600 seconds by default).

-The default token lifetime of 8 hours is likely acceptable for most environments that don't have security requirements that dictate shorter token lifetimes.

 ## Behavior and Error Detection